albar965/littlenavmap-manual/en/INTRO.md

 ### Navdata Updates {#navdata-updates}

 _Little Navmap_ comes with a ready to use database from Navigraph including airspaces, SIDs, STARs and more.
 The database can be updated by using Navigraph's _FMS DATA MANAGER_.

+See the chapter [Navigation Databases](NAVDATA.md) for more information.

 #### FSX and Prepar3D